ThoughtWorks-SEA/developer-training/docs/javascript/execution-context.md

 ### Eval Function Execution Context

-Code executed inside an `eval` function also gets its own execution context, but as we usually do not use `eval` in JavaScript and will not discuss it here.
+Code executed inside an `eval` function also gets its own execution context, but we will not discuss it here as we usually do not use `eval` in JavaScript.

 ## Execution Stack

-Execution stack, also known as “calling stack” in other programming languages, is a stack which is used to store all the execution contexts created during the code execution.
+Execution stack, also known as "calling stack" in other programming languages, is a stack which execused to store all the execution contexts created during the code execution.

 ```js
 let a = "Hello World!";